-tuberculosis Tuberculosis of the lungs is a disease knownhumanity with a long time.
-Over the years, only its name changed (previously tuberculosis was called consumption), but the essence of the disease remained one.
-This is a serious illness, from which no one is immune.
-It is terrible not only for its consequences, but for the fact that it directly affects the social component of the life of any individual.
-And in general, pulmonary tuberculosis can be safely called a social disease.
-Why so?
-In this and in many other issues it is worthwhile to understand thoroughly, since this can touch everyone.
+Pulmonary tuberculosis is a disease knownhumanity since ancient times.
+Over the years, only its name has changed (earlier, tuberculosis was called consumption), but the essence of the disease has remained the same.
+This is a serious disease from which no one is immune.
+It is terrible not only for its consequences, but also for the fact that it directly affects the social component of the life of any individual.
+And in general, pulmonary tuberculosis can safely be called a social disease.
+Why exactly is it so?
+This and many other issues should be thoroughly examined, since it can affect everyone.

 What is TB?

-This is an infectious disease that is transmittedit is airborne.
-This makes pulmonary tuberculosis very dangerous, because it has all the prerequisites for becoming an epidemic.
-However, modern society is hardly threatened.
-It is worth saying "thank you" vaccination.
-In the old days, tuberculosis of the lungs (consumption) could become (and often became) a real killer, on account of which a huge number of life-ravaged lives.
+It is an infectious disease thatit is transmitted by airborne droplets.
+This is what makes pulmonary tuberculosis very dangerous, since it has all the prerequisites for becoming an epidemic.
+However, this is unlikely to threaten modern society.
+It is worth saying "thank you" to vaccination.
+In the old days, pulmonary tuberculosis (consumption) could become (and often did become) a real killer, responsible for a huge number of lives.
 What causes this disease?
-The basis of tuberculosis is the so-called Mycobscterium tuberculosis, its other name is Koch's stick.
-This species of bacteria was discovered in the late 19th century by a scientist named Robert Koch.
+Tuberculosis is based on the so-called Mycobscterium tuberculosis, its other name is Koch's bacillus.
+This type of bacteria was discovered at the end of the 19th century by a scientist named Robert Koch.
 To date, Mycobscterium tuberculosis has been well studied.
-By the way, this microbe can cause tuberculosis not only in humans, but also in some animal species, which only exacerbates the spread of the disease.
-As a rule, domesticated animal species are subjected to lung tuberculosis.
-Lungs are not the only organ that can become the target of tuberculosis.
-But pulmonary tuberculosis is more common, and its essence is studied in more detail.
-The death rate from this disease is approximately 16-19%.
-As for the number of cases, at present, about 80 people out of 100 000 are diagnosed with tuberculosis in the lungs in Russia.
-It is more common in men than in women.
-But statistics argue that in women this disease has a less active course. tuberculosis infection
+By the way, this microbe can cause tuberculosis not only in humans, but also in some animal species, which only aggravates the spread of the disease.
+As a rule, domesticated animal species are susceptible to pulmonary tuberculosis.
+Lungs - this is not the only organ that can become a target for tuberculosis.
+But it is pulmonary tuberculosis that is much more common, and its nature has been studied in the most detail.
+Mortality from such a disease is approximately 16-19%.
+As for the number of patients, at the moment in Russia tuberculosis in the lungs is detected in approximately 80 people out of 100,000.
+It is slightly more common in men than in women.
+But statistics claim that in women this disease has a less active course.

 How does infection occur and what is the further development of the disease?